- What is Myelography?

 - spinal lesions caused by disease or trauma

-A myelogram can show whether surgical treatment is promising in a given case and, if it is, can help in planning surgery.
+Myelography can help with surgical planning decisions.
 In patients with spinal instrumentation (screws, plates, rods, etc.), MR imaging may not be optimal because of artifacts generated by these instruments.
 In these cases your doctor may decide to order CT myelography.

 How should I prepare?

 Your physician will give you detailed instructions on how to prepare for your myelogram.

 You should inform your physician of any medications you are taking and if you have any allergies, especially to iodinated contrast materials.
 Also inform your doctor about recent illnesses or other medical conditions.

 Specifically, the physician needs to know if (1) you are taking medications that need to be stopped a few days before the procedure and (2) whether you have a history of reaction to the contrast material used for the myelogram.